MLH-Fellowship/0.1.1-BLM-Tracker/README.md

 # BLM Tracker
-Stream twitter data through a classifier to determine the amount of social activity surrounding a social movement and visualizing it.
+Stream twitter data through a classifier to determine the amount of social activity surrounding a social movement and visualizing it written in Python

 ## Technologies Used